mlcb-thu/GEM-FISH/README.md

 3- Calculate the final 3D model of the chromosome

-a- Go back to the parent folder GEM-FISH
+a- Go back to the parent folder GEM-FISH-master

 b- Run the m-file 'final_model_chr21.m'.
 This will calculate the final 3D model of the chromosome investigated (Chr21 in our case)